DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Theoretical Analysis

 \subsection{Theoretical Derivation}

-Based on the above notations and processes, we are now ready to derive the mapping from the watermark to the text segmentation.
+Building on the notation and processes introduced above, we now derive the theoretical relationship between watermark bits and the segment length required for embedding.

-Since the vocabulary $V$ is partitioned into $G$ and $R$, we first analyze the probability that the next token $s_t$ generated belongs to $G$ or $R$ before watermarking.
-Let $P^{(t)}_G$ and $P^{(t)}_R$ respectively indicate that the next token $s^{(t)}$ at the $t$-th step belongs to $G$ or $R$, which can be calculated as:
+Since the vocabulary $V$ is partitioned into green and red lists ($G$ and $R$), we begin by analyzing the probability that the next token $s^{(t)}$ belongs to either set prior to watermarking.
+Let $P^{(t)}_G$ and $P^{(t)}_R$ denote the probabilities that the $t$-th token lies in $G$ or $R$, respectively: